aidanreilly/owncloud_qs/installing/updating_centos.md

 # Updating CentOS 8

 Update your CentOS 8 software packages.
 This will minimime software installation conflicts.
+To update, open a command prompt with administrative priviledges and enter the following:
 ```shell
 	sudo dnf update
 ```